Every pyrographer needs to know how to clean wood burning tips in order to preserve the integrity of the tool tips and improve their lifespan.

 Hence one has to be vigilant in maintaining your tool to ensure it works as best as it can.

-There are many a method used to clean the tip of the wood burner tool.
+There are many methods used to clean the tip of the wood burner tool.
 Many were formed because of their ease of use.

 But be wary as there are some methods that, over time, will only damage the tool tip.

-Here are some cleaning methods – both recommended and non-recommended.
+Here are some methods on how to clean a wood burning tool – both recommended and non-recommended.

 Recommended Tool Tip Cleaning Methods